CASA (Children’s After School Arts)

 • Ages: 5–11 years old

-CASA produces several fundraising events that also bring the community together, including a shopping night at Books Inc. in December, the Winter Art & Music Show in January, Family Music Night in February, and an end of the year musical in May.
-CASA’s Spring Musical and Benefit involves 300 kindergarten through 5th graders working side-by-side with professional actors, musicians, technicians, and designers on a professional stage.
-Each graduating 5th grader creates their own character and portrays that character as a lead in an original musical on a professional stage, and the annual Spring Musical explores themes of interest to students, including topics such as gentrification, displacement, and identity.
-CASA notes that its musicals address difficult subject matters and focus on self-discovery, individuality, and experiential development.
+CASA produces several festive fundraising events, including shopping night at Books Inc. in December, the Winter Art & Music Show in January, Family Music Night in February, and an end of the year musical in May.
+The Annual Spring Musical explores themes of interest to students; for example, the 2015 Spring Musical theme was San Francisco, exploring history, gentrification, displacement, and identity.
+Scripts are developed through improvisations and writing exercises with 5th grade leads, and each graduating 5th grader creates their own character and portrays them in full costume as a lead in an original musical on a professional stage.
+These musicals address difficult subject matters and focus on self-discovery, individuality, and experiential development.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.